 You can get the planner PDF here.

 You can see it’s very simple.
 I tried adding more design elements and some images and quotes etc. but then realised it’s best to keep it simple.
-Let me know though in the comments any design or function improvements in the comment area below.

 How to use the planner